fbq('track', 'ViewContent');

 Halloween Favorites!
 This post has several book recommendations, resources, and even a couple of Halloween related dollar deals!.

-I'll be exploring the world of bats this week with my class, and Gail Gibbons is my favorite author for information books for second graders.
-She manages to put information in a way that little ones can understand it.
+I'll be exploring the world of bats this week with my class.
+Gail Gibbons is my favorite author of information books for second graders.
+She presents information in a way that little ones can understand

-I have 2 copies do In a Dark, Dark Room, and both copies are barely holding together!
-That's a good sign it's a popular book!
+I have two copies of In a Dark, Dark Room, and both copies are barely holding together!
+That's a good sign that it's a popular book!

-I also have a few Halloween related joke books, and they are wildly popular!
-(And a good time to introduce homophones, since most jokes depend upon a double meaning!)
+I also have a few Halloween-related joke books, and they are wildly popular!
+(It's also an excellent time to introduce homophones since most jokes depend upon a double meaning!)

-I usually read a kid's version of the classic: The Legend of Sleepy Hollow on Halloween day.
+On Halloween day, I usually read a kid's version of the classic The Legend of Sleepy Hollow.
 If I have a class that can handle it, I'll turn off the lights, but I don't want to scare the dickens out of those sensitive ones!

 Besides books, I try to squeeze in some Halloween fun wherever I can!